fredisnowhere/sharedcredentials/README.md

 * ZKP/MPC based solutions can help sometimes but usually with some drawbacks -> not always well understood and well implemented, it may involve new constraints about client side cryptography support and new protection mecanism for the private key storage and usage -> it may involve other smart contracts, other parties...
 * As a wallet solution provider, we can incite users to create several "accounts / DIDs" to separate / isolate digital identities -> if it is not done transparently and nearly automatically, we doubt it will become reality (People can create several accounts on Metamask wallets for their own sake and they mostly don't)

-## Proposition*: New kind of "shared credential with several possibles proofs"
+## New* kind of "shared credential with several possibles proofs"?

 *Note: it may have been already proposed and even implemented somewhere we are not aware of

-We will be required to attribute several derived key to each users,
+We will be required to attribute several derived key pairs to each users: we probably should adopt Hierarchical Deterministic wallets standards ([BIP32](https://github.com/bitcoin/bips/blob/master/bip-0032.mediawiki), [BIP44](https://github.com/bitcoin/bips/blob/master/bip-0044.mediawiki) and "extensions" ([SLIP44](https://github.com/satoshilabs/slips/blob/master/slip-0044.md).

 Example assumptions:

 Alice is from UK, Bob is from USA, Carol is from AUstralia.
 Year of birth for Alice is 1998 years old, Bob 1974 and Carol 1942.
-Issuer is a KYC processor, given credentials are here user citizenship and year of birth.
+Issuer is a KYC processor, requested credentials here user citizenship and year of birth.

 This are Merle Trees: ──A── means hash of associated data, ──AB── means hash of (hash of A + hash of B) and so on.